Art3misOne/rlwe/README.md

 This software is an implementation of the Ring Learning With Errors (RLWE) key exchange using the style guide from Open Whisper Systems.
-This implementation largely follows the one published by Singh and
+This implementation originally followed the one published by Singh and
 Chopra:

   - "A Practical Key Exchange for the Internet using Lattice Cryptography" by Vikram Singh.